jdao55/toy-compiler/README.md

 # toy-compiler
-A toy (Kaleidoscope) compiler based on llvm's guide https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html
+A toy (Kaleidoscope) compiler based on llvm's guide https://llvm.org/docs/tutorial/MyFirstLanguageFrontend/index.html, currently compiles to object files, which can be linked using clang/gcc

 # Building
 ## Dependencies